Fifth Generation

 The child from this marriage was:

-Coleman married Mary Clema SEELY, daughter of Henry Kyle SEELY and Anatasia UNKNOWN, on March 16, 1935.
-Mary was born on February 18, 1913 in Humboldt, Richardson County, Nebraska, USA,77 died on January 19, 1993 in Lincoln, Lancaster County, Nebraska, USA77 at age 79, and was buried on January 22, 1993 in Lincoln, Lancaster County, Nebraska, USA.
+Coleman married Mary Clema SEELY, daughter of Henry Kyle SEELY 86 and Anatasia UNKNOWN, on 16 March 1935.
+Mary was born on 18 February 1913 in Humboldt, Richardson County, Nebraska, United States,87 died on 19 January 1993 in Lincoln, Lancaster County, Nebraska, United States87 at age 79, and was buried on 22 January 1993 in Lincoln, Lancaster County, Nebraska, United States.

 Children from this marriage were: